criteo/netprobify/README.md

 ![build](https://travis-ci.org/criteo/netprobify.svg?branch=master)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-# Description
+# What is netprobify?

-netprobify is a tool to probe destination using various protocols/methods.
+netprobify is a tool to probe destinations using various protocols/methods.

 Using scapy makes the tool easy to extend as well as adding new kinds of probe.

 The tool is designed to scale by using multiprocessing.

-As netprobify is using scapy, no sockets are actually opened.
+Also as it uses scapy, no sockets are actually opened.

+# Usecases

+At Criteo, netprobify is used to provide metrics to all services provided by the network teams: datacenter, WAN, internet.

+For example:
+- datacenter: we probe all of our Top of Racks using UDPunreachable probing mode
+- WAN: full mesh between our datacenters in TCPsyn probing mode
+- internet: probing common and strategic targets using TCPsyn, UDPunreachable, ICMPping

 # How to use netprobify